Relativistic effects on the Schr\"odinger-Newton equation: Conclusions

 \section{Conclusions}

-In this article we have presented a modification of the Schr\"odinger-Newton equation considering relativistic corrections to test whether this model is still a valid approach to explain the collapse of the wave function when relativistic effects are not negligible.
+In this article we have presented a modification of the Schr\"odinger-Newton equation considering certain relativistic corrections to test whether this model is still a valid approach to explain the localization of the wave function when relativistic effects are not negligible.
 For such a purpose, we have started from the Hamiltonian of a particle propagating on a curved background.
 Then, making use of the parametrized post-Newtonian formalism and assuming spherical symmetry for the background, we have performed an expansion of the Hamiltonian in inverse powers of the speed of light up to the 1PN order, that is, up to the order $c^{-2}$.
+In order to obtain a simple framework, as a first approximation to the complete picture, we have only considered the terms given by the Newtonian potential, and thus other post-Newtonian potentials have been neglected.
 Next, by promoting the basic variables and their conjugate momenta to operators, we have carried out the canonical quantization of the system.
 At this point, the gravitational potential appears as a free function in the corresponding Schr\"odinger equation.
 Therefore, imposing that there is no other source to the potential than the self-gravitation of the particle itself, and as it is done in the usual nonrelativistic model, a mass density has been defined in terms of the square of the module of the wave function.
 This mass density sources the Poisson equation, which, in turn, defines the gravitational potential.
 This procedure has completed the construction of the Schr\"odinger-Newton model with relativistic corrections up to the 1PN order.
 The dynamics of the wave function and the gravitational potential is thus described by the nonlinear coupled system of differential equations \eqref{eq_snrc}--\eqref{eq_snrcpoisson}.